Horry County to pursue $6 million federal grant to hire fire, EMS workers

 County documents say additional personnel will be needed to staff the new combined Nixonville/Wampee (Station 5) and Shell (Station 14).
 The grant would enable HCFR to hire 30 more firefighters and extend EMS capabilities to those stations.

-When asked about the new HCFR station in Longs, Councilman Orton Bellamy said: “We look forward to providing that service because it’s one of the fastest-growing areas in Horry County, and that will provide fire protection for that location.”
+When asked about the new HCFR Station 13 being built in Longs, Councilman Orton Bellamy said: “We look forward to providing that service because it’s one of the fastest-growing areas in Horry County, and that will provide fire protection for that location.”